Here are some great places in the Oklahoma City metro to kill some time or get the wiggles out indoors.

 Trampoline Parks & Bounce Houses

-For older kids, Elevation Trampoline Park (1431 N Moore Ave, Moore) is great places to let off some steam indoors.
+For older kids, Get Air (3369 W Main St, Norman) is a great place to let off some steam indoors.
 Open jump times are available daily where kids are invited to jump freely across long trampolines.
-The facility also features sport courts for playing dodgeball, basketball and volleyball.
+The facility also features ninja activities, Slamball, Dodgeball and a kiddie court.

 While there is a special jumping area here for ages 2 to 6, younger jumpers will probably enjoy Jump!Zone (10400 S. Western Ave.) more.
 The facility features six different inflatables for jumping and tumbling and a special toddler area for jumpers under 4.

 Indoor Playgrounds & Board Gaming

 The Copley offers a space that both kids and parents can enjoy.
 This new family hot spot features a café with a wine, beer, cocktail and coffee bar, a menu of appetizers for light snacks and a Montessori-inspired play space for kids to enjoy dramatic play, building toys, imaginative play, board games and books.
 While the play zone remains temporarily closed due to COVID-19, private and semi-private play dates can be booked for up to 10 people.